ivosanchez/polaris-react/src/components/Subheading/README.md

 # Subheading

 Subheadings are used for the title of any sub-sections in top-level page sections.
-Generally, sections of a card use subheadings for their titles
+Generally, sections of a card use subheadings for their titles.

 ---